 On or around November 4, 2020, D.R.
-Horton, Inc. ("D.R.
-Horton") successfully bid on certain land at the State Land Department of Arizona (the "ASLD") Auction No. 53-120190.
+Horton, Inc. ("Developer") successfully bid on certain land at the State Land Department of Arizona (the "ASLD") Auction No. 53-120190.
 The land, located within the planning boundaries of the City of Apache Junction, Pinal County, Arizona (the "City"), spans approximately 2,783 acres (the "Auction Land").
-D.R.
-Horton made a down payment of \$24,550,000 to ASLD, and in return, ASLD issued the Certificate of Purchase to D.R.
-Horton.
-The Certificate of Purchase entitles D.R.
-Horton to possess the Auction Land, maintain actions for injuries, or recover possession thereof.
-Pursuant to a Purchase Agreement and Partial Assignment and Delegation of Rights Under Participation Contract, dated March 14, 2022 (the "Brookfield Purchase Agreement"), by and between D.R.
-Horton and Brookfield Homes, D.R.
-Horton has assigned its rights under the ASLD Documents to Brookfield Homes with respect to approximately 1,400 acres of the Auction Land (the "Brookfield Designated Property") and Brookfield Homes has assumed D.R.
-Horton's obligations under the ASLD Documents relating to the Brookfield Designated Property.
-Brookfield Homes has assigned such rights and obligations relating to the Brookfield Designated Property to the Developer.
-Should D.R.
-Horton default under the Participation Contract, then the Developer, pursuant to the terms of the Brookfield Purchase Agreement and the Mortgage (defined herein), has the right to cure such event of default.
+Developer made a down payment of \$24,550,000 to ASLD, and in return, ASLD issued the Certificate of Purchase to Developer.
+The Certificate of Purchase entitles Developer to possess the Auction Land, maintain actions for injuries, or recover possession thereof.

-1. D.R.
-Horton Payment Obligations
+1. Developer Payment Obligations

 The original purchase price under the Certificate of Purchase for the Auction Land was \$245,500,000.
 After paying the down payment, the principal balance of the Certificate of Purchase was \$220,950,000.
 The principal balance accrues interest at a fixed rate of 7% per annum and is payable as and when parcels are released from the Certificate of Purchase, and a patent is issued therefor.
 To the extent outstanding, the remaining principal balance due under the Certificate of Purchase is due and payable on November 4, 2045.
-The Certificate of Purchase also stipulates that D.R.
-Horton is responsible for maintaining and paying all taxes, assessments, and charges on the Auction Land and the water rights appurtenant to the Auction Land.
-Pursuant to the Brookfield Purchase Agreement, the Developer is responsible for maintaining and paying all taxes, assessments, and charges on the Brookfield Designated Property.
+The Certificate of Purchase also stipulates that Developer is responsible for maintaining and paying all taxes, assessments, and charges on the Auction Land and the water rights appurtenant to the Auction Land.